 2b. if NRF-2 does not have enough information to forward the Access token request, then it responds with "404 Not Found", and the rest of the steps are omitted.

 4a.
-Upon success, NRF-3shall return a "200 OK" status code including in the response payload the Access token response containing the requested access token, the token type and additional attributes.
+Upon success, NRF-3shall return a "200 OK" status code including in the response content the Access token response containing the requested access token, the token type and additional attributes.

 4b.
 On failure or redirection:

-- Upon failure, the NRF-3 shall return "400 Bad Request" status code, including in the response payload a JSON object that provides details about the specific error(s) that occurred.
+- Upon failure, the NRF-3 shall return "400 Bad Request" status code, including in the response content a JSON object that provides details about the specific error(s) that occurred.

 - In the case of redirection, the NRF shall return 3xx status code, which shall contain a Location header with an URI pointing to the endpoint of another NRF service instance.